wp-plugins/hottaimoijiruna/readme.txt

 = It doesn't work! =

 Yes it does!
 See <a href="http://jamietalbot.com/about/">here</a>.
 Have you activated the plugin?
 Are you using Wordpress 2.0 or else have SACK installed?
-Have you given an element in your template an id="jikan" attribute?
-Have you got Javascript enabled?
+Have you called <?php hottaimoijiruna(); ?>  Have you got Javascript enabled?

 = Will it work with Wordpress 1.x? =